 Waterton/Strontia: General rules and regulations

-- Prohibited uses: Canoeing, kayaking, tubing and rafting are prohibited.
+• Prohibited uses: Canoeing, kayaking, tubing and rafting are prohibited.
 Alcohol is not allowed in the canyon.
+Overnight parking is prohibited.

-- Body/water contact: No body contact with water is permitted.
-Swimming and wading are prohibited.
+• Body/water contact: Body contact with water is prohibited (e.g., swimming and wading).

-- Vehicles: No public motorized access, including cars, trucks, motorcycles, minibikes and e-bikes or other power-driven devices.
+• Vehicles: No public motorized access, including cars, trucks, motorcycles, minibikes, e-bikes, scooters, or other combustion/electrical power-driven devices.
 Devices approved by the Americans with Disabilities Act are permitted.

-- Firearms: Firearms and archery are permitted during open hunting season on U.S. Forest Service lands 2.7 miles up the canyon.
+• Firearms: Firearms and archery equipment are only permitted during open hunting season on U.S. Forest Service lands 2.7 miles up the canyon.
 Colorado Parks and Wildlife regulations apply.

 Denver Water reserves the right to remove any visitor from Waterton Canyon in the interests of safety and security as determined by Denver Water personnel.